DealPete/chaos-magic/README.md

 The file `Chaos List X.txt` contains the complete game as a text file that can be printed out and enjoyed in the old fashioned way.
 It was created back before mobile devices and other conveniences, when the only way to play was to have a paper copy in front of you.

-I am in the process of adapting the list to use this new thing call the World Wide Web.
-The index file is `index.html`, and the lists will all be in `website/`.
+The web list is contained in the file `chaos.yaml`.
+The html and css files to create the website are in `/templates`.

 There is also an android version.
 The source files are found in `MobileChaos`.
 It uses `Chaos Magic.xml` as a source file.
 The file `Chaos Magic.xml` is generated from the text file `Mobile Chaos List X.txt` by the python script `mobilechaos2xml.py`.